-Stackla's Rights Management features provide a streamlined way of asking users for their permission to repurpose their content for your own marketing purposes (email marketing, ads, etc.), gain explicit approval of T&Cs, or provide additional information, such as age, name, or email), as well as safeguard the content for future use by creating an owned copy of the media (images/videos).
+Stackla's Rights Management features provide a streamlined way of asking users for their permission to repurpose their content for your own marketing purposes (email marketing, ads, etc.), gain explicit approval of T&Cs, provide additional information (such as age, name, or email), as well as safeguard the content for future use by creating an owned copy of the media (images/videos).

 There are two methods to rights-managing aggregated content: